vitessio/website/content/en/docs/contributing/code-reviews.md

     *   `// Prefer complete sentences when possible.`
     *   Leave a space after the comment marker `//`.

-If your reviewer leaves you comments, make sure that you address them and then click "Resolve conversation".
-There should be zero unresolved discussions before the PR is ready to merge.
+If your reviewer leaves comments, make sure that you address them and then click "Resolve conversation".
+There should be zero unresolved discussions when the PR merges.

 ## Assigning a Pull Request